The Benefits of Bullet Journaling – Boost Your Productivity!

 Stay Focused

 Bullet journaling helps you stay focused on your goals.
-When your brain starts to wander, you can quickly open your bullet journal pages for a reminder of what you’re supposed to be doing.
+When your brain starts to wander, you can quickly open your bullet journal pages to remind you what you’re supposed to be doing.

-Watson says bullet journaling can help you set clear intentions for each day, which can help us filter through the distractions and stay focused on the things that matter.
+Watson says bullet journaling can help you set clear intentions for each day, which can help you filter through distractions and stay focused on the things that matter.

 Track Progress

-Sometimes it’s hard to keep going if we can’t see how far we’ve come.
-Bullet journals allow users to track their progress toward goal accomplishment.
+Sometimes, it’s hard to keep going if we can’t see how far we’ve come.
+Bullet journals allow users to track their progress toward goal accomplishment, giving them that motivational boost to keep going.

-Watson explains that one way to see your progress with a bullet journal is by breaking your larger projects down into smaller action items.
+Watson explains that you can use your bullet journal to break your larger projects into smaller action items.
 It’s easier to track small action items than large goals, and you will get a sense of accomplishment seeing everything you’ve already completed.

 Make Smart Decisions

-Another way journaling helps you make better decisions is by freeing your mind to think important things through.
+Another way journaling helps you make better decisions is by freeing your mind to consider important things.
 Productivity expert David Allen says our heads are for having ideas, not holding them.
 When our minds are full of tasks and schedules, we can’t use our brains for what they do best: thinking through problems.

 A bullet journal helps us record essential things we need to remember in our external brains, freeing our minds to make better decisions.